Pulled Chicken Sandwich with Blue Cheese Coleslaw

 For the Sauce:

 Place all ingredients in a sauce pot.
-Bring to a boil and simmer for 30 minutes.
+Bring to a boil and simmer for 5-10 minutes.
 Season to taste for salt.
-This will make more than you need for the recipe, but will keep quite well in a sealed container in the fridge.
+Set aside.

 1/3 cup light mayonnaise